pdjonov/vec3.net/Content/posts/2025-09-04-building-content-parameter-packs-and-their-c-sharp-code-generators.md

 * Default-immutability must be made mandatory.
 * Serialization methods must be implemented.

-Further, it would be useful to allow parameter packs to contain (appropriately restricted) structured values themselves.
+Further, it would be useful to allow parameter packs to contain (appropriately restricted) structured values themselves (mostly other parameter packs).
 So the need for serialization needs to be separated and available as something that can be inherited by tyepes other than just the top-level parameter pack types.

 This results in two abstract base classes: